Authorization Controller API

 Auth API v3 webhook examples

 Use these code samples (called Recipes) to help test your system.
-These samples come from actual Auth API v3 webhooks.
+These samples come from actual Auth API v3 webhook messages.
 You can also find these Recipes by clicking Recipes in the top navigation bar.